 Financial Aid SAP Appeals may be approved or denied-Decision by the SAP committee is final.

-Additional Rule: Developmental Courses: A maximum of 15 hours of developmental courses can be attempted under financial aid.

-Questions? finaid@easternwv.edu or 304-434-8000, ext.
+Additional Rule: \Developmental Courses: A maximum of 15 hours of developmental courses can be attempted under financial aid.
+Questions?
+Financial Aid | Eastern West Virginia Community and Technical College (easternwv.edu) or 304-434-8000, ext.
 9256